Infraste03/KGE_RS/fashion_generalization/alternate_learning/checks/README.md

 At this stage the shared embedding is intentionally not the original standalone SASRec item embedding.

-Therefore, the hybrid model is not expected to reproduce standalone SASRec metrics before alternate learning.
+Therefore, the shared-embedding model is not expected to reproduce standalone SASRec metrics before alternate learning.

 The purpose of this second test is to verify that: